Skip to main content

 info

-Testing reveals that insufficient documentation is there to create prefix dictionaries.
-You shouldn't use them in production contracts unless you have the full knowledge how the relevant opcodes, PFXDICTSET and similar, work.
+Testing shows that documentation on prefix dictionaries is insufficient.
+Avoid using them in production contracts unless you fully understand how the relevant opcodes, such as PFXDICTSET, work.